Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: ANALYTICAL ANALYSIS OF SUM OVER DOUBLE-TWISTS

 We can now use this to determine the asymptotic behavior of the expected exchanged primary dimension and spin:

 where $\Delta_i=\bar{h}_i+h_i$ and $l_{i}=\bar h_i-h_i$.
-Recall from the main text that these expectation values describe properties of Virasoro mean field wave packets.
+Recall from the main text that these expectation values describe properties of Virasoro mean-field wave packets.
 Our central proposal is that these should be identified with the mass $M$ and spin $J$ of the conical defect or BTZ black hole created in the bulk collision:

 For illustration, in Fig.\ \ref{fig:DeltaSpin} we show the probability distributions associated with operator dimension and spin.

 Let us also discuss analytically the following two special cases:\\

 {\it $(i)$ Identical operators with no impact parameter.} Setting $b=0$ in \eqref{eq:Generic_DeltaS_large_t}-\eqref{eq:Generic_SpinS_large_t} given $\Delta_v=\Delta_w\equiv \Delta$ and $\ell_v=\ell_w\equiv \ell$ yields the following simplified expressions for a head-on collision: